Skip to main content

 Nencki Institute of Experimental Biology

-The Nencki Institute of Experimental Biology in Warsaw is part of the Polish Academy of Sciences.
-It is a leading Polish research institution specializing in neurobiology, molecular biology, and biochemistry with main interests focused on studies that can be directly translated to health protection and improving quality of life, including novel therapies and diagnostic methods in cancer, diabetes, neurodegenerative diseases, neurological disorders, and other diseases of modern civilization.
+The Nencki Institute of Experimental Biology in Warsaw, part of the Polish Academy of Sciences, is one of Poland’s leading research institutions specializing in neurobiology, molecular biology, and biochemistry.
+The Institute’s research focuses on advancing scientific understanding in ways that can be directly translated into improved health protection and quality of life, including the development of novel therapies and diagnostic methods for cancer, diabetes, neurodegenerative and neurological disorders, and other diseases of modern civilisation.

 People